-Sibs Talk pilot
+Sibs Talk primary school intervention

 Sibs Talk is a one-to-one support intervention for pupils in Key Stage 2 who are growing up with a brother or sister who is disabled or has special educational needs or a serious long-term condition.
-We are currently able to pilot it free for a limited number of primary schools.

 Many schools are working with pupils who are having problems at school because of their sibling experiences.
 Sibs Talk has been specifically designed, in consultation with siblings and schools, to help your school support these siblings.

 Sibs Talk has been piloted in primary schools across England during 2017/18 and evaluated by the University of Warwick.
 The evaluation showed that Sibs Talk delivered positive outcomes for the pupils who took part.

 ‘Sibs Talk is an incredibly powerful tool, giving a voice to a group of vulnerable children; I would recommend it to every school!’

 Andrew Symonds, Head Teacher, Richard Taylor Primary School, Harrogate